guo-vincent/TetrisEngine/README.md

    - Mac: "/Users/YourName"
    - Linux: "/home/YourName"

-   So if I were on a Windows computer, I would download the vcpkg folder and have the file be at C:\Users\vguo\vcpkg

-   There is no gurantee that this will work.
+   There is no gurantee that this will work with build.py.

    I HIGHLY RECOMMEND just saving the variables to PATH.

 3. Add vcpkg to your system PATH (advanced environment variables)

    WARNING: For steps 3-4 you may need to access terminal/powershell in administrator mode for PATH to update.

    ```bash